TKO (song): Music video

 American actress and model Riley Keough (pictured) is Timberlake's love interest in the video.

 A music video for the song, directed by Ryan Reichenfeld, was released on October 29, 2013.
 Timberlake's love interest in the video is played by Elvis Presley's granddaughter Riley Keough, with the video lasting for 7 minutes.
 In another scene, Keough delivers a cast-iron skillet to Timberlake's cranium.
 Through it all, Timberlake keeps his chin up and continues to sing even while being dragged to his death.
+Upon its release, Billboard called the video "a knock-down, drag-out good time", while Melinda Newman of HitFix panned it as a cartoonish, "misguided look at domestic violence", comparing it to the video of Eminem's "Love the Way You Lie".